N-HEDGER/BHISMALAB_META/CH_02_Gathering_data.md

 ##                5.981076
 ```

-In a published paper, this would typically be written as: "A paired t-test detected significantly larger values in condition 1 than condition 2 (t(19) = 3.54, p=.002"
+In a published paper, this would typically be written as: "A paired t-test detected significantly higher scores in condition 1 than condition 2 (t(19) = 3.54, p=.002".

-Now lets define a function for computing Cohen's d, based on the t value and p value.
+Now let's define a function for computing Cohen's dz, based on the t value and p value.
 We will also define a function that computes dz based on the mean differences and SD of the difference scores, so you can convince yourself that all methods return the same results.
 Each function returns [1] dz, [2] the standard error of dz, [3] the lower bound of the confidence interval and [4] the upper bound of the confidence interval.

 ```r